FloridaPlayers/Documents/Constitution.md

 4. To maintain an officer’s Operational Handbook to be passed down to the subsequent holder of this office.
 5. To plan and produce one workshop with assistance from the assistant artistic director.

-The Assistant of Publicity is a position appointed by application by the Director of Publicity with approval by the executive committee.
+The Assistant of Publicity is a position appointed by application by the Director of Publicity with approval by the Executive Board.

 ### Section 9 – Director of Development and Events (Special Events)